-- (A) Applicability - (1) This Rule applies to all passengers experiencing a tarmac delay irrespective of the type of fare on which they are travelling or they have purchased. - (2) For international itineraries, irrespective of the treatment that they may have received, a passenger may invoke the provisions of the Convention regarding liability in the case of passenger delay.
-(See Rule 121(B)(12), Liability international transportation, passenger delay) - (3) For domestic itineraries, irrespective of the treatment that they may have received, a passenger may invoke provisions such as those that are set out in Rule 120(C)(6), Liability domestic transportation, passenger delay. - (B) General - (1) Passengers who experienced or are experiencing a tarmac delay may, depending on the circumstances, also find relief pursuant to: - (a) Rule 90, Delay or cancellation outside the carrier's control, or - (b) Rule 91, Delay or cancellation within the carrier's control and within the carrier's control but required for safety purposes.
+- a) This Rule applies to all passengers experiencing a tarmac delay irrespective of the type of fare on which they are travelling or they have purchased. - b) For international itineraries, irrespective of the treatment that they may have received, a passenger may invoke the provisions of the Convention regarding liability in the case of passenger delay.
+(See Rule 121(B)(12), Liability international transportation, passenger delay) - c) For domestic itineraries, irrespective of the treatment that they may have received, a passenger may invoke provisions such as those that are set out in Rule 120(C)(6), Liability domestic transportation, passenger delay.

+- a) Passengers who experienced or are experiencing a tarmac delay may, depending on the circumstances, also find relief pursuant to: - 1.
+Rule 90, Delay or cancellation outside the carrier's control, or - 2.
+Rule 91, Delay or cancellation within the carrier's control and within the carrier's control but required for safety purposes.